Scrambled Eggs and Zucchini

-One of the quintessential recipes of my childhood, zucchini and eggs make wonderful use of a summertime veggie and are made to be eaten in a sandwich!
+One of the quintessential recipes of my childhood, scrambled eggs and zucchini make excellent use of a summertime veggie.
+They’re made to be eaten in a sandwich, and they’re great for breakfast, too!

 This post may contain affiliate links.
 Please read our affiliate disclosure.